 In 1992 the Massachusetts legislature enacted Massachusetts General Laws Chapter 265, Section 43 which outlines the crime of stalking.
 The statute reads as follows:

-Whoever “(1) wilfully and maliciously engages in a knowing pattern of conduct or series of acts over a period of time directed at a specific person which seriously alarms or annoys that person and would cause a reasonable person to suffer substantial emotional distress and (2) also makes a threat with the intent to place that person in imminent fear of death or serious bodily injury” will be guilty of stalking.
+Whoever “(1) willfully and maliciously engages in a knowing pattern of conduct or series of acts over a period of time directed at a specific person which seriously alarms or annoys that person and would cause a reasonable person to suffer substantial emotional distress and (2) also makes a threat with the intent to place that person in imminent fear of death or serious bodily injury” will be guilty of stalking.

 In order to get a conviction for criminal harassment the prosecution needs to prove the following beyond a reasonable doubt: